QuickBirdEng/SurveyKit/README.md

 }
 ```

-### Configure
+### Style
-These is how you configure the survey.
-We plan to expand the configuration.
+These is how you add custom styling to your survey.
+We'll add even more options in the future.
 ```kotlin
 val configuration = SurveyTheme(
     themeColorDark = ContextCompat.getColor(requireContext(), R.color.cyan_dark),